metallb/metallb/design/pool-configuration.md

 In the new data model, the following entities will be defined (more details on the implementation section):

-* `IPAddressPool`, responsible of the ip allocation to services
+* `IPAddressPool`, responsible for the ip allocation to services
 * `L2Advertisement`, describing the intention to advertise an IP coming from an `IPAddressPool` via L2
 * `BGPAdvertisement`, describing the intention to advertise a prefix coming from an `IPAddressPool` via BGP
 * `BGPPeer`, representing an external BGP peer willing to interact with MetalLB